 According to the statistics provided by SEF, in 2021 a total of 226 residence permits were issued to refugees and 77 residence permits were issued to beneficiaries of subsidiary protection.

-According to CPR’s experience in providing legal information and assistance to asylum seekers and beneficiaries of international protection at all stages of the asylum procedure (see Regular Procedure: Legal Assistance), the average length of the procedure for issuing a residence permit following a decision granting international protection in previous years was considered reasonable, ranging from a few weeks to a month and a half.
+According to CPR’s experience in providing legal information and assistance to asylum seekers and beneficiaries of international protection at all stages of the asylum procedure (see Regular Procedure), the average length of the procedure for issuing a residence permit following a decision granting international protection in previous years was considered reasonable, ranging from a few weeks to a month and a half.
 Since 2019, CPR noticed significant waiting periods for the issuance of residence permits, in particular due to difficulties in booking appointments for renewals.
 During such periods, asylum seekers are issued a declaration from SEF certifying their application for the issuance/renewal of a residence permit.
 It should be noted that asylum seekers admitted to the regular procedure are in possession of a provisional residence permit, valid and renewable for 6 months, at the time they are granted international protection (see Short Overview of the Asylum Procedure).

 In late 2014 and 2015, the launch of a cessation procedure by SEF regarding Guinean nationals, the first ever to target citizens of a specific nationality in a collective manner, has been characterised by significant shortcomings, including a curtailment of the residence rights of those concerned by failing to renew or by delaying the renewal of expired residence permits during the procedures.
-The same practice was observed in 2019 and 2020 as a significant number of cessation procedures was triggered by the authorities (see Cessation).
+The same practice was observed since 2019 as a significant number of cessation procedures has been triggered by the authorities (see Cessation).